 The following formula is to calculate how many days a USB disk can do saving before it is full.
-No of days = (The capacity of SD card memory x Log Speed) / (2×4) of hours per day x 60 x Number of channels)
+No of days = (The capacity of SD card memory x Log Speed) / $(2 \times \# \text{ of hours per day x } 60 \times 60 \times \text{ Number of channels})$

 If the user is using USB to dump the data then it is necessary to insert USB memory back to recorder after loading recorded data onto PC.
 Otherwise, the dumping process will fail and the oldest data will be deleted once the internal memory is full.
-The recorder will do automatic dumping process when the internal memory is occupied by 85%.
+The recorder will do automatic dumping process when the internal memory is occupied by 96% to ensure the device can continue to record.